 It’s not too difficult actually and there are bunch of possible ways to do it.
 My favorite way is using a ton of dots of e-ink screens.
-Kind of like sequins these would be sown into the fabric and the connections wires would be woven in sort of like what we saw with Google’s Project Jacquard.
-With the dot e-ink screens woven into the jacket and all connected to something as simple as phone all of the dots could be individually colored based on their orientation.
-So say you have 200 dots on the shoulder area of the jacket an accelerometer on this panel would see that it is about perpendicular with the rest of the body and using this accelerometer data from these panels of the e-ink the phone could construct an image jacket without needed the actual jacket.
-Based on the phone or imbedded camera imagery the e-ink dots could be colored and changed without having to code each dot with an accelerometer.
+Kind of like sequins these would be sewn into the fabric and the connections wires would be woven in sort of like what we saw with Google’s Project Jacquard.
+With the dot e-ink screens woven into the jacket and all connected to something as simple as a phone all of the dots could be individually colored based on their orientation.
+So say you have 200 dots on the shoulder area of the jacket an accelerometer on this panel would see that it is about perpendicular with the rest of the body and using this accelerometer data from these panels of the e-ink the phone could construct an image jacket without needing the actual jacket.
+Based on the phone or imbedded camera imagery the e-ink dots could be colored and changed without having to code each dot with the accelerometer data.

-Using this e-ink dot, e-ink dot panel, and panel accelerometer combination all over the jacket the phone doing the all of the processing and active camouflage organization can make a pretty accurate representation of the surrounding environment with special attention paid to the lighting.
-And the nice thing about e-ink is that if the soldier batteries run out on their phone the e-ink won’t suddenly turn white or lose its camouflage it will just stay on the last color.
+Using this e-ink dot panel and accelerometer combination all over the jacket the phone doing all of the processing the active camouflage organization can make a pretty accurate representation of the surrounding environment with special attention paid to the lighting.
+The nice thing about e-ink is that if the soldier's batteries run out on their phone the e-ink won’t suddenly turn white or lose its camouflage it will just stay set on the last color.

-Like I said there are many ways of imbedding the e-ink onto the jacket.
-I like the dot method the best because it is more flexible and completely possible, but the jacket could also have rectangular whole e-ink section sown on.
-These sections would be comparably large and more rigid than the dot screen of the other method, but these larger rectangular sections could be done tomorrow.
+As I said there are many ways of embedding the e-ink onto the jacket.
+I like the dot method the best because it is more flexible and completely possible, but the jacket could also have a rectangular whole e-ink section sewn on.
+These sections would be comparably large and less flexible than the dot screen of the other method, but these larger rectangular sections could be done tomorrow.
 There is far less special fabric woven electronics involved.
 A jacket for the average user would have maybe 12 to 16 displays depending on the desired flexibility.
 These screens could be more easily connected to the phone.
 The jacket would be clunky for sure but it would perform its task and camouflage its wearer in the same way the ink dot method does just.
 This method could be implemented at least in hardware tomorrow since all that is needed are the e-ink screens and a couple off the shelf cameras to determine the ambient coloring and shading.

 Now.
 The best method which is in no way possible today but would make this camouflage jacket a comfortable less conspicuous fashion accessory is to make e-ink fibers.
 Instead of using dots as current e-ink displays do.
 These fibers would essentially be an extruded e-ink pixel or dot.
 The fiber would contain a wire on the interior and its ink.
 There would be four inks (green, red, blue, and black) woven into the fabric with each fiber terminating at the seam where the wire then connects to the processor, phone or otherwise.
 These fibers would go both vertically and horizontally to essentially comprise the entire jacket with a light fiber backing for support.
 The e-ink fibers would be powered in specific areas that would allow just those fibers to express a particular color.
 Like how your television works by emitting varying strengths of different light colors to comprise a pixel and the color your eye ultimately interprets from the screen.
 Where the woven fibers intersect basically make pixels on the jacket.
 Changing the power in the wires to make the red, blues, greens, and blacks stronger or softer and allows the coloring to be more precise with respect to the surroundings.
 Using this e-ink fiber the jacket can be way more flexible and who knows maybe a fashionable thing to wear in a decade or two.